Thank you for your interest in Babson Athletics. Below are some frequently asked questions about the NCAA by prospective student-athletes (prospects):

 When a coach visits a prospective student-athlete during a competition, what is he or she allowed to do during that visit?

-First, a college coach is only allowed to speak to those prospective student-athletes who have completely his/her junior year.
+First, a college coach is only allowed to speak to those prospective student-athletes who have completed his/her junior year.
 Second, a college coach may only meet with the prospect after the competition is over when the prospect is finished with the tournament, game or meet for the day.
 Contact shall not be made after the competition until the prospect is released by the appropriate coach and departs the dressing and meeting facility.